Buckley, Flintshire: Governance

+Today, Buckley Town Council consists of 20 councillors, elected from four wards.
+These are called Buckley Mountain, Pentrobin, Bistre East and Bistre West.

+The same wards elect councillors to Flintshire County Council, one from Buckley Mountain, and two from each of the others.

-Before then, it was divided between the parishes of Mold and Hawarden.
-Buckley is part of the Alyn and Deeside UK parliamentary constituency and the Alyn and Deeside Senedd constituency.
+Buckley is part of the Alyn and Deeside UK parliamentary constituency and the Alyn and Deeside Senedd constituency and North Wales region.

 Geography and climate

 Buckley is situated in north east Wales approximately 6 mi from the border with England to the East.
 Buckley is in the lee of the Snowdonian mountain range to the west and is therefore in a rain shadow area.
 Average annual rainfall in Buckley is approximately 700–800 mm which is significantly lower than areas to the West of the Snowdonian mountain range.
 However, in comparison to areas in the East and South East of the United Kingdom, Buckley still receives a fair amount of rainfall.
 Since Buckley is located approximately 130–150 m above sea level, snowfall is more frequent in winter months in comparison to the lower lying ground in neighbouring areas.

 Areas in the parish of Buckley outside the town centre include Bistre, Lane End, Padeswood, Buckley Mountain, Drury, Pentrobin, Bannel, and Alltami.